 Canada’s tourist season is traditionally Victoria Day (the Monday preceding May 25) to Labour Day (the first Monday of September).
 As I’ve discovered, this is essentially the only time to visit Canada’s non-wintry attractions.
 Some of the Nova Scotia destinations we tried to reach were closed as late as mid-May (museums in smaller cities tend to rely on student volunteers, so they don’t open until school is out.
 The weather can also be a factor the further north you go.

 Ahh, the most wonderful question of them all!
-If I had to do it all over again, I’d start in a major city, buy (or rent) the car, then set off across the country from there.
+If I had to do it all over again, I’d start my Canadian road trip in a major city, buy (or rent) the car, then set off across the country from there.
 Depending on where you’re coming from, you might start on one coast and drive your way to the other.
 Remember that Canada is a big country, and that it can take weeks to completely cross.
 Major cities like Vancouver, Toronto, Ottawa, and Montreal are all worth several days at minimum, while most cities of any size have at least a few things to see — ans as you might guess, the Perceptive Travel Family has written about Canada quite a bit.